26 Foods With More Protein Than an Egg

-They might be humble in size, but being packed with healthy fats, minerals, and essential vitamins means the mighty egg protein can easily anchor a breakfast, liven up a frisee salad for lunch, and slide on top of a burger for dinner.
-And its impressive 6 grams of lean protein make it an exemplary food for those who want to get bikini-ready for summer.
+They might be humble in size, but the mighty egg is packed with healthy fats, minerals, and essential vitamins—which means that the egg can easily anchor a breakfast, liven up a frisée salad for lunch, and top a burger for dinner.
+One medium egg packs in 5.5 grams of lean protein, making the staple an exemplary food for those who want to get bikini-ready for summer.

 That’s because eating protein-rich foods helps to boost your metabolism, prolong feelings of fullness, and maintain muscle mass to help your body scorch fat.
-One study found that women who ate a high-protein afternoon snack had lower levels of hunger and ate less at their next meal than those who ate an equal-calorie, low-protein snack.
+A University of Missouri-Columbia study found that women who ate a high-protein breakfast had lower levels of hunger and ate less at their next meal than those who ate an equal-calorie, low-protein meal.

 Although immensely versatile, egg protein isn’t the only way you can boost muscle mass and blast fat.
 In fact, there are a number of unsung (and some surprising) superfoods that pack even more protein than an egg.
-To even the playing field, we made sure to keep everything to a reasonable, single serving.
+To even the playing field, we made sure to keep everything to a reasonable single serving.
 Fit these foods into your diet, pair with a few sweat sessions a week, and you’ll be saying goodbye to those pesky hunger pangs—and your love handles.
-For more info about one of our favorite macronutrients, don’t miss our exclusive report, The Ultimate Protein Guide.

 Protein, per 2 tablespoons: 6.3 grams